You can request a refund from Google Voice.

-Important: Sign in to pay.google.com with the same account that you use for Google Voice or classic Hangouts.
+Important: Sign in to pay.google.com with the same account that you use for Google Voice.

 Troubleshoot a refund sent to a closed account

-If the account with which you paid is closed or your card number has changed, you’ll receive an email to update your payment information.
+If the account that you paid with is closed or your card number has changed, you’ll receive an email to update your payment information.
 If you haven’t received a refund or an email from Google within 15 days, contact your bank account or card issuer.
 Your bank account or card issuer may hold the funds and be able to arrange a transfer.Non-refundable requests

 You can't get a refund for: